 In April 2003, the lighthouse was over a thousand feet from the nearest shore.
 It is hard to imagine that just a hundred years earlier, Keeper Succow and his family maintained a garden and a small farm with chickens and cows next to the lighthouse.

 Still armed with a significant sum of money, the lighthouse committee paused to rethink its plan for the tower.
 With the base of the tower submerged under several feet of water and given the tower’s pronounced lean, drastic measures would have been required to save it.
 Thoughts of moving the tower, which would compromise its historical status, were dismissed as the tower was listed on the National Register of Historic Places, but in retrospect, that would have likely been the only way to save it.

 Seven years to the day after Hurricane Katrina struck New Orleans, slow-moving Hurricane Isaac soaked the Gulf Coast in August 2012 and caused Pass Manchac Lighthouse to topple into the waters of Lake Pontchartrain.
 The relighting of New Canal Lighthouse, which was destroyed by Hurricane Katrina, had to be postponed due to Hurricane Isaac.
-Given the difficult economic times, many believe Pass Manchac Lighthouse is likely gone forever.
+Given the difficult economic times at the time the tower collapsed, many believe Pass Manchac Lighthouse is likely gone forever.